 The fitting and follow-up fees are to be paid at the initial fitting appointment.
-Lenses need to be paid for before an order is placed.
+Contact lenses need to be paid for before an order is placed.

 If a patient originally fit with one lens requires a change to a more expensive lens, the difference will be charged.

 - If it’s torn, don’t wear it.

 - If it feels funny, find out why.
 Don’t keep wearing it.